 Information and test registration for the TOEFL is available at www.toefl.org.
 Use the Wake Forest School of Business institution code B818.
 Information and test registration for the IELTS is available at www.ielts.org.
 An institutional code is NOT required for IELTS.

-To check the status of received official transcript(s), GRE/GMAT score(s) and TOEFL/IELTS score(s), please login to your Self Service Center and click on the Applications tab to view a summary of your application status and requirements.
-To access your Self Service Center, enter the same username and password that you use to login to your online application.
+To check the status of received official transcript(s), GRE/GMAT score(s) and TOEFL/IELTS score(s), please login to your Applicant Portal and choose your application to view a summary of your application status and requirements.
+Enter the same username and password that you used to create your online application.

 Our office processes a large volume of application components daily, so check back often for new updates as this is the best method to check the receipt of your supplemental materials.
-Once materials are received by our office, it can take up to ten business days to update your Self Service Center.
-If it has been more than ten days and your Self Service Center is not properly updated, please contact the Center for Enrollment Management.
+Once materials are received by our office, it can take up to ten business days to update your Applicant Portal.
+If it has been more than ten days and your Applicant Portal is not properly updated, please contact the Center for Enrollment Management.

 When mailing official transcripts, it is suggested that you use FedEx or another type of service that provides you with package tracking capability.

 If you are applying as an international candidate, please review the following tips and guidelines for an efficient application process:

 - Use the same email address and first name throughout the entire application process.